 Increase the security

-You can never be too careful, even with a classic motorbike, so fitting alarms, immobilisers and tracking devices to your back will give you piece of mind and could lower the price of your policy.
+You can never be too careful, even with a classic motorbike, so fitting alarms, immobilisers and tracking devices to your bike will give you piece of mind and could lower the price of your policy.

 It also helps if the bike is kept in a locked garage when not in use and some insurers actually insist on this as part of a classic motorbike insurance policy.